Stock Photography. Licensed and Royalty Free Photographs

 SELF ACTING MINDER One in charge of the automatic spinning mule in the mills

-SEMPSTER or SEWSTER A man or woman employed in sewing: in early use applied to those who sewed leather as well as cloth.
+SEMPSTER or SEWSTER A man or woman (Sempstress )employed in sewing: in early use applied to those who sewed leather as well as cloth.

 SEWER HUNTER A scavenger who concentrated on the sewers trying to find valuable objects